foliant-docs/foliantcontrib.pgsqldoc/README.md

 ## About Templates

 The structure of generated documentation is defined by jinja-templates.
 You can choose what elements will appear in the documentation, change their positions, add constant text, change layouts and more.
-Check the [jinja documentation](http://jinja.pocoo.org/docs/2.10/templates/) for infor on all cool things you can do with templates.
+Check the [Jinja documentation](http://jinja.pocoo.org/docs/2.10/templates/) for info on all cool things you can do with templates.

 If you don't specify path to templates in the config-file and tag-options pgsqldoc will use default paths:

-- `<Project_path>/pgsqldoc.j2` for documentations template;
+- `<Project_path>/pgsqldoc.j2` for documentation template;
-- `<Project_path>/scheme.j2` for database scheme template.
+- `<Project_path>/scheme.j2` for database scheme source template.

 If pgsqldoc can't find these templates in the project dir it will generate default templates and put them there.

-So if you accidentally mess things up while experimenting with templates you can always delete your templates and run preprocessor — the default ones will be put into the project dir.
+So if you accidentally mess things up while experimenting with templates you can always delete your templates and run preprocessor — the default ones will appear in the project dir.
 (But only if the templates are not specified in config-file or their names are the same as defaults).

 One more useful thing about default templates is that you can find a detailed description of the source data they get from pgsqldoc in the beginning of the template.